awsdocs/amazon-rekognition-developer-guide/doc_source/API_ListStreamProcessors.md

 The following data is returned in JSON format by the service\.

  ** [NextToken](#API_ListStreamProcessors_ResponseSyntax) **   <a name="rekognition-ListStreamProcessors-response-NextToken"></a>
-If the response is truncated, Rekognition Video returns this token that you can use in the subsequent request to retrieve the next set of stream processors\.
+If the response is truncated, Amazon Rekognition Video returns this token that you can use in the subsequent request to retrieve the next set of stream processors\.
 Type: String
 Length Constraints: Maximum length of 255\.